-- b.
-Free Target Rifle.
-Free target rifles are defined as precision single shot bolt action rifles which are manually loaded that may be fitted with vernier calibrated aperture or optical sights and may use any artificial support during firing.
-This rifle class may fire ammunition up to 8mm in calibre that does not exceed the muzzle energy limitations as detailed in paragraph 46.
+- a.
+Target Rifle.
+Target rifles are defined as a precision single shot bolt action rifle that is manually loaded and fitted with vernier calibrated aperture sights, which requires the use of a sling during firing.
+This rifle class may fire 7.62x51mm or 5.56x45mm NATO ammunition that does not exceed the muzzle energy limitations detailed in paragraph 53.
+"Authorised Ammunition" to this Chapter. - b.
+F/Class Target Rifle.
+F/Class target rifles are defined as precision single shot bolt action rifles which are manually loaded that may be fitted with vernier calibrated aperture or optical sights and may use any artificial support during firing.
+This rifle class may fire ammunition up to 8mm in calibre that does not exceed the muzzle energy limitations as detailed in paragraph 53.
 "Authorised Ammunition" to this Chapter. - c. .303in Target Rifle. .303in target rifles are defined as bolt action service rifles that have been regulated by competent armourers to increase the rifle's accuracy potential to meet the current NRANZ Cones of Fire.
 These rifles may only be operated in a single shot application and require the use of a sling during firing. .303in calibre ammunition is the only calibre authorised for this class. .303in target rifles presented for use on Seddon Range are not only subject to the above but also the following conditions: - (1) Certification of Regulation.
 A certificate is to be produce by the NRANZ armourer who is satisfied that the regulation performed on the rifle has the potential to enhance its accuracy.
-The certificate is to be retained by the firer/owner, which is to be presented on demand if called upon by the CRO or a DRO while on the range. - (2) Use of Magazines.
-Magazines may be used as a loading platform only.
-Ammunition is not to be fitted into the magazine for multiple round firing capabilities. - (3) Sight Systems. .303in target rifles are to have vernier calibrated aperture target sights.
-The original service battle Sights" are not authorised for use on Seddon Range. - (5) Rapid Firing.
-The use of .303in target rifles in a rapid fire application is prohibited. - 42.
-Rifle Safety Precautions.
-All persons involved in live firing events while on the range must adhere to the following safety precautions when handling rifles and ammunition: - a.
-Every rifle is to be treated as if it is loaded. - b.
-Any rifle left unattended is to be in a safe condition (unloaded with the bolt removed and an empty chamber indicator inserted). - c.
-The bolt is only to be inserted into the rifle or the empty chamber indicator removed, when the firer is on the firing mound. - d.
-The bolt of the rifle is only allowed to be closed when the butt of the rifle is in the firer's shoulder and is being aimed at the respective target. - e.
-Before a firer may leave a firing mound, the rifle is to remain pointing down range towards the target, the bolt is then to be removed from the rifle:
+The certificate is to be retained by the firer/owner, which is to be presented on demand if called upon by the CRO or a DRO while on the range. - (2) Sight Systems. .303in target rifles are to have vernier calibrated aperture target sights.
+The original service "Battle Sights" are not authorised for use on Seddon Range. - (3) Rapid Firing.
+The use of .303in target rifles in a rapid fire application is prohibited. - d.
+Use of Magazines.
+Some of the above rifles may require the use of a magazine.
+Magazines may only be used as a loading platform.
+Ammunition is not to be fitted into the magazine for multiple round firing capabilities.